Most teach abroad jobs require a Bachelor's degree, but some do not. Different parts of the world have stricter requirements than others.

 For example, you can easily teach in places like Mexico, Nicaragua, Argentina, Spain, or Cambodia without a degree, but places like the Middle East and South Korea usually won't accept a teacher without a degree.

 Candidates without a degree will go up against candidates who do so here are some ways to remain competitive:

 - Get a recognized ESL certificate (such as TEFL).
 This goes a long way towards securing a teach abroad job.
-It can take anywhere from a few weeks to 6 months to complete the course, but it will help give your teaching resume a boost.
-Check out our TEFL certification courses for a quick and easy way to get qualified.
+Check out our online TEFL certification courses for a quick and easy way to get qualified.

 - Volunteer to get teaching experience.
-There are plenty of volunteer opportunities across the world that accept teachers without a bachelor's degree.
 The hours spent helping out at an ESL summer camp will boost your profile when you apply for paid positions.